buildlyio/buildly-ui-angular-library/README.md

-# Freyja
+# Buildly UI Angular Library

-This project contains the source code of the freyja ui component library and it's also a showcase for the different components.
+This project contains the source code of the Buildly UI Angular component library and it's also a showcase for the different components.

 ## Build and publish